- Boys need dad to be a "crockpot, not a microwave," says Warren Farrell. Tweet This

 - A radical solution to the boy crisis is for parents to model how to sustain love in marriage.
 Tweet This

-Last week, we published part one of our exclusive interview with best-selling author, educator, and activist, Warren Farrell, Ph.D., on his forthcoming book, The Boy Crisis (Jan.
+Last week, we published part one of our exclusive interview with best-selling author, educator, and activist, Warren Farrell, Ph.D., on his new book, The Boy Crisis (Jan.
 2018).
 This is the second installment of that interview, which focuses on solutions to the crisis facing boys.